codeforequity-at/botium-connector-alexa-smapi/README.md

 ## Connecting Amazon Alexa Skills API to Botium

-The Amazon Skill Developer Kit has to be installed and configured to retrieve the credentials for accessing the Skill.

-### Install and Initialize ASK CLI

-Follow [Amazon's instructions](https://developer.amazon.com/de/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html) to install and initialize the AWS profile and the Amazon Skill Developer Kit.
-You have to provide your Amazon username/password in this step.

-### Retrieve AWS credentials

-The credentials are stored in the file ~/.ask/cli_config - you can either copy & paste the credentials out of this file and use Botium capabilities for configuration, or rely on Botium to read this file automatically.
+This connector includes a CLI wizard to initialize the _botium.json_ file holding your connection credentials.

+_This wizard is part of Botium CLI as well._

+    > npx botium-connector-alexa-smapi-cli init

+This wizard will guide you through the Botium Connector setup.
+Please follow the instructions.
+It involves Copy&Paste from a web browser to this terminal window.

 ### Adapt botium.json

-Open the file _botium.json_ in your working directory and add the Skill settings:
+Open the file _botium.json_ in your working directory and add other settings if required.

 ```
 {